apognu/gocal/README.md

 Gocal takes an io.Reader and produces an array of `Event`s from it.

 Event are parsed between two given dates (`Gocal.Start` and `Gocal.End`, 3 months by default).
 Any event outside this range will be ignored.
+This behavior can be disabled by setting `SkipBounds` to `true` in the `Gocal` struct.
+Please note that the behavior will still be enacted for recurring event, to prevent infinite parsing.

 ## Usage